JMIBarth/tutorials/multiple_sequence_alignment/README.md

 --------

 The re-aligned version is longer by one position (566 positions).
 The reason is an additional gap at position 158 in the re-aligned alignment.
 This may or may not make sense.
-If your expectation is that your sequences are highly consereved, you may increase the penalty for opening gaps (see next paragraph).
+If your expectation is that your sequences are highly conserved, you may increase the penalty for opening gaps (see next paragraph).

 --------
  </details>